c6o/docs/content/references/development-profile.md

 ### Creating By Manually Editing

-If you wish to manually edit this file, it can be simplified down by removing `version`, `output`, `namespaceResourceId`, and `resourceQuery` to the following:
+If you wish to manually edit this file, it can be simplified by removing `version`, `output`, `namespaceResourceId`, and `resourceQuery` as they are not required to run the development profile.

 ```yaml
 apiVersion: system.codezero.io/v1alpha1